Leafwing-Studios/fop-rules/docs/rules/downtime-activities.md

 - If you rest in an area with a danger level greater than 0, you must complete a one-success [attrition scene](rules/scenes/attrition-scenes), suffering consequences if you fail
 - The difficulty of skill checks during attrition scenes increases by 5 for each danger level
-- The Harvest, Enchant, and Splice downtime activities gain a bonus of +5 for each danger level
+- The Harvest and Enchant downtime activities gain a bonus of +5 for each danger level
 - Harvest can only be used if the danger level is 1 or greater
 - Players can only be resurrected at a font from the area of highest danger.
 In most cases, this is the epicenter of the font.
 - The difficulty of combat encounters and the amount of treasure found scales with the danger level, as described in the [_Worldspeaker's Guide to Fonts of Power_](http://worldspeakers.fontsofpower.com/#/)

-## Enchanting skill checks

-Magical items of all sorts can be created by players during downtime activities (through the Enchant, Disenchant, Splice and Devise downtime activities), and require **enchanting skill checks**.

-Enchanting skill checks use Expertise as their attribute, along with your choice of Anima, Arcana, Fontcraft or Tinkering.
-For the Enchant and Splice downtime activities, the difficulty of this skill check is set by the rarity of the affix that you are modifying:

-- **Common:** difficulty 10
-- **Advanced:** difficulty 15
-- **Exotic:** difficulty 20
-- **Prismatic:** difficulty 25

-Every item was originally enchanted by a particular skill, and its appearance clearly reflects that origin.
-You have disadvantage on enchanting skill checks made with a skill other than the original skill used to enchant the gear.

 ## Attune